Israel sends troops into 'besieged' Gaza hospital

 "We can't keep going and coming," she added.
 "There is no safe place for us."

-Australia, Canada and New Zealand were the latest to warn Israel not to launch a ground offensive in Rafah, issuing a joint statement saying it would be "devastating" for the 1.5 million Palestinians trapped there.
+US President Joe Biden warned Netanyahu by phone on Thursday against launching an operation in Rafah without a plan to keep civilians safe, the White House said.

-In Cairo, efforts to secure a ceasefire entered a third day, with negotiators from the United States, Qatar and Egypt trying to broker a deal to suspend the fighting and see the release of the remaining hostages in exchange for Palestinian prisoners held by Israel.
+Britain, meanwhile, joined Australia, Canada and New Zealand in warning Israel not to launch a ground offensive in the city.

-CIA director William Burns joined the head of Israel's Mossad intelligence service for talks with mediators on Tuesday, while a Hamas delegation was in Cairo Wednesday.
+Prime Minister Rishi Sunak told Netanyahu in a telephone call that Britain was "deeply concerned about... the potentially devastating humanitarian impact of a military incursion into Rafah," his office said.

-Netanyahu's office said it did not receive "any new proposal" from Hamas about releasing hostages, and Israeli media reported that the country's delegation was not to return to negotiations until Hamas softens its stance.
+In Cairo, efforts to secure a ceasefire entered a third day, with mediators from the United States, Qatar and Egypt trying to broker a deal to halt the fighting and see the release of the remaining hostages in exchange for Palestinian prisoners held by Israel.

-While he did not comment directly on the reports, Netanyahu said: "I insist that Hamas drop their delusional demands, and when they drop these demands we can move forward."
+CIA director Bill Burns made an unannounced visit to Israel on Thursday for talks with Netanyahu and the head of Israel's Mossad intelligence agency, David Barnea.

-Palestinian Authority president Mahmud Abbas, who governs the Israeli-occupied West Bank, has urged Hamas to "rapidly" agree to a truce and stave off further tragedy for Palestinians.
+Barnea had already held talks with Burns and Egyptian and Qatari representatives in Cairo on Tuesday, before a Hamas delegation visited Wednesday.

-Meanwhile a reported peace plan was slammed by two powerful Israeli far-right ministers on Thursday, who said they would "in no way agree".
+Netanyahu's office said it had not received "any new proposal" from Hamas about releasing hostages, and Israeli media reported the country's delegation would not return to negotiations until Hamas had softened its stance.

-The Washington Post said US President Joe Biden's administration and a small group of Arab allies were working out a comprehensive plan for long-term peace which included setting out a timeline for creating a Palestinian state.
+While he did not comment directly on those reports, Netanyahu said: "I insist that Hamas drop their delusional demands and, when they drop these demands, we can move forward."

-With regional tensions high, the Israeli army said rocket fire from Lebanon Wednesday killed an Israeli soldier, while Lebanese sources said Israeli strikes had killed 15 people, 10 of them civilians.
+Palestinian president Mahmud Abbas, who heads the West Bank-based Palestinian Authority, has urged Hamas to "rapidly" agree to a truce and stave off further tragedy.

-A security source in Lebanon said Thursday the dead included Hezbollah commander Ali al-Debs and two other Hezbollah fighters.
+Netanyahu said late Thursday he rejected a plan for international recognition of a Palestinian state, following reports of the plan in The Washington Post.

-Since the outbreak of the Israel-Hamas war, Hezbollah has traded near-daily fire with Israeli troops, with tens of thousands displaced on both sides.
+With regional tensions high, Lebanon's Iran-backed Hezbollah movement said it had fired dozens of rockets into northern Israel, after Israeli strikes on Wednesday killed 15 people, including one of its commanders.

-But the worst single-day civilian death toll in Lebanon since October raised fears of a broader conflict between Israel and militant group Hezbollah.
+The Israeli military said it had killed Hezbollah commander Ali al-Debs, his deputy and another fighter.

-After meeting commanders near the Lebanese border, Israeli army chief Herzi Halevi said Israel is "now focused on being ready for war in the north".
+Since the outbreak of the Israel-Hamas war, the Iran-backed Hezbollah movement has traded near-daily fire with Israeli troops, with tens of thousands displaced on both sides.